 Planning and being prepared makes fun in the sun possible.

-According to Dr. Klein, sun burn in dogs will appear as red, flaky skin that is hot to the touch.
-If you notice these symptoms and your Chihuahua has been in the sun, move him or her indoors into shade and air conditioning promptly.
+According to Dr. Klein, sunburn in dogs will appear as red, flaky skin that is hot to the touch.
+If you notice these symptoms and your Chihuahua has been in the sun, move him or her indoors into the shade and air conditioning promptly.

-If the sun burn is severe, seek veterinary treatment immediately even if it warrants going to an after hours emergency veterinary clinic.
-If the sun burn is more mild and you prefer to take your Chihuahua to his or her regular veterinarian, arrange for veterinary care as soon as possible.
+If the sunburn is severe, seek veterinary treatment immediately even if it warrants going to an after-hours emergency veterinary clinic.
+If the sunburn is milder and you prefer to take your Chihuahua to his or her regular veterinarian, arrange for veterinary care as soon as possible.